 Bonus: Best Combination Equipment: Bod in a Box

 Why We Love It

 First of all, I love it because I came up with it – so make sure you know that I might not be totally impartial.

-I put this together becuase nothing like it exists in the industry today, and I thought that you deserved a better at home training option that gave you the ability to train a ton of different muscle groups quickly and easily, and still be able to store ALL the equipment in a large mixing bowl…if you so desired.
+I put this together because nothing like it exists in the industry today, and I thought that you deserved a better at-home training option that gave you the ability to train a ton of different muscle groups quickly and easily, and still be able to store ALL the equipment in a large mixing bowl…if you so desired.

 Grab your Bod in a Box HERE and if you’re still not conviced, here’s a picture of me with a puppy.